iMage101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script finds all empty files and directories in the current directory and all sub-directories List all files with a .gif
 Adding 102-acrostic file
+script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests